-How to say “Boo!” to ghost meetings
+How to say “boo!” to ghost meetings

 Aside from costing the business in productivity; a complicated, time-consuming meeting scheduling experience can irrevocably damage the employee and client experience and ruin the public perception of your brand.

-Invest in Meeting Management Technology
+Invest in Meeting Management technology

-In this day and age, there’s no reason at all to be handling something as important as meetings manually.
+In this day and age, there is no reason at all to be handling something as important as meetings manually.
 In fact, the single best way to eliminate ghost meetings is by investing in meeting management tech to help you better understand meeting habits, utilize your space, and well, manage meeting planning!

-Luckily, there is plenty of tech out there to help handle all different parts of the meeting management workflow.
+Luckily, there is plenty of tech out there to help handle all the different parts of the meeting management workflow.

-Meeting planning software with easy room searching and booking as well as in-line service and equipment ordering helps eliminate time-consuming repetition and errors so meeting hosts can spend less time planning and more time getting work done.
+- Meeting planning software with easy room searching and booking as well as in-line service and equipment ordering helps eliminate time-consuming repetition and errors so meeting hosts can spend less time planning and more time getting work done.

-Visitor management tools that automate the important check-in steps make life easy on your reception professionals and keep employees and meeting attendees on-time, on-track, and safe.
+- Visitor management tools that automate the important check-in steps make life easy on your reception professionals and keep employees and meeting attendees on-time, on-track, and safe.

-Analytic capabilities allow you to quantify meeting space occupancy, no-shows and ghost meetings, meeting duration, attendees, and more.
+- Analytic capabilities allow you to quantify meeting space occupancy, no-shows and ghost meetings, meeting duration, attendees, and more.
 Such insights help organizations optimize resources and capacity, improve room utilization, and overall better manage meeting spaces and bookable resources.

-Meeting spaces simple aren’t designed in a way that makes today’s workers excited to use them, so they’ll set up meetings because it’s what they’re “supposed to do” and ghost them in favor of another solution, which leads to all the business costs we described above.
+While over 35 percent of meetings only have two participants—less than 5 percent of meeting rooms are designed for two people.
+Meeting spaces simply are not designed in a way that makes today’s workers excited to use them, so they will set up meetings because it is what they are “supposed to do” and ghost them in favor of another solution, which leads to all the business costs we described above.

 So what can today’s organizations do?
 Make meeting spaces more fun to be in!

-And for the love of all that’s spooky—make sure meeting spaces have modern, user-friendly features.
-(Seriously, how have we practically perfected smartphones but can never seem to get the Wi-Fi and HDMI to work?!)
+Invest in comfy, lightweight furniture that can be moved around—or even removed—for those longer meetings where a change of posture can make all the difference between a breakthrough and a nap.
+And for the love of all that is spooky—make sure meeting spaces have modern, user-friendly features.
+(Seriously, how have we practically perfected smartphones, but can never seem to get the Wi-Fi and HDMI to work?!)